KazamaOnGithub/TikTok_ShareBoost/README.md

 ## How to use

-Just open >>> Readme.txt and click on the link and Download
+Just open >>> Download.txt and click on the link and Download

 ## Contact Me